campossalex/ClouderaHandsOnDL/lab_guide.md

 # Lab Guide Setup

 ### 0. Permission in Renger

 Add the user group to following policies:

-Hadoop SQL
+Hadoop SQL:
 all - database, table, column
 all - storage-type, storage-url

-Kafka (cluster name)
+Kafka (cluster name):
 all - consumergroup
 all - topic

 ### 1. Create Iceberg table statement